 Let’s discuss the monetization strategies of meditation apps.

 Under the freemium model, meditation apps allow users to access a few features of the app and relaxing music for free of cost.

 And to access all resources and features, users have to pay a fixed amount.

 Once users download the app, they can explore all features and content for free of cost for a fixed number of weeks.
-And after their free trial ends, users have to purchase any subscription plan to continue using the app.
+And after their free trial ends, users have to purchase a subscription plan to continue using the app.

-If a meditation app is equipped with telemedicine features, users have to pay a fixed fee for every time he talks to a therapist for personalized mental health treatment.
+If a meditation app is equipped with telemedicine features, users have to pay a fixed fee every time he talks to a therapist for personalized mental health treatment.

 Free meditation apps show 3rd party relevant ads of service or product to users and make money based on either per impression, per click or both.